West Ealing: Modern history

+Since 1999, West Ealing has been the home of Ealing Trailfinders, a professional rugby union club currently in the second division.

 Religion

 There are three Church of England churches in West Ealing.
 St John's Church is in Mattock Lane, to the southeast; St James's Church is located to the southwest, in St James's Avenue; and St Stephen's Church is located to the north, in St Stephen's Road.

 St John's Church was built in 1876 by Edwin Henry Horne, burned down in 1920, and was rebuilt and re-opened in 1923.
-St James's Church was founded in 1900, disused later in the 20th century and "re-planted" with a new congregation in the late 1980s.
+St James's Church was founded in 1900, disused later in the 20th century and "re-planted" with a new congregation in the late 1980s; St James' closed again in 2018 and was consecrated as the Assyrian St Mary's Cathedral, London in 2025.
 St Stephen's Church was founded in 1867 and in 1891 a spire, nearly fifty metres tall, was added which today still dominates the Ealing skyline.
 The old church building suffered from subsidence and by 1979 the building had to be closed and Sunday services held elsewhere.
 In 1985, the decision was made to sell the church building to a developer for conversion into apartments and build a new church centre on the site of the old Church Hall.
 This was completed and dedicated in 1987.

 West Ealing is also home to the West London Islamic Centre (WLIC).
 The West London Islamic Centre was established in 1984 to serve the needs of the then fledgling Muslim community of Ealing and Hanwell.
 The original Mosque based at 119 and 121 Oaklands Road consisted of two shops that had been converted to accommodate men and women.
 This mosque is currently under construction and will likely be completed in Mid-Late 2019 and become one of the largest mosques in London.

 There are also two Hindu temples housed in former church buildings, and West Ealing is also the location of Ealing Liberal Synagogue.

 Political representation

 West Ealing is made up of three electoral wards for local council elections: Cleveland, Elthorne and Walpole; it is also served by small portions of the Northfields and Ealing Broadway wards.
 These wards each elect three councillors to the Ealing Council.
 Recent elections have seen seats changing parties; as of the 2014 election the area has mainly Labour representation, with Labour councillors in Elthorne and Walpole and two Labour and one Conservative councillor in Cleveland.

-West Ealing was in the parliamentary constituency of Ealing Southall (represented since 2007 by Labour Member of Parliament Virendra Sharma), until boundary changes for the 2010 general election moved Walpole into the newly formed Ealing Central and Acton constituency (represented since 2015 by Labour MP Rupa Huq).
+West Ealing was in the parliamentary constituency of Ealing Central and Acton (represented since 2015 by Labour MP Rupa Huq).
+Following boundary changes for the 2024 general election, it became part of Ealing Southall (represented by Labour MP Deirdre Costigan).
 Portions of the area are in the Ealing North constituency, represented by Labour MP James Murray.
 West Ealing is in the London Assembly constituency of Ealing and Hillingdon, which has one assembly member: Onkar Sahota (Labour), who was elected in May 2012.